 There are many short hikes in and around the park and these are well signposted.
-For a fascinating guided tour the Mt.
-Cook Encounter Guided Walk is a must-do and those with an interest in the night sky should take a stargazing tour with the Hermitage Hotel.
+Those with an interest in the night sky should take a stargazing tour with the Hermitage Hotel.
 The region is considered to have one of the clearest night skies in the world and is one of the few gold-rated dark sky reserves worldwide.

 The Hermitage Hotel complex offers fine dining, multiple cafes and a bar.
 Due to the remote location of the property, there are no shops and limited supplies at Mt Cook Village.
 Visit the Sir Edmund Hillary Alpine Centre for insight into this region's mountain climbing history.
 You'll also learn of Sir Ed's incredible achievements and his dedication to helping others around the world.